 [By-law 104D inserted in Gazette 26 Jun 1992 p.
 2883.]

-[Division heading repealed in Gazette 29 May 2001 p.
+[Division heading deleted in Gazette 29 May 2001 p.
 2708.]

 [Heading deleted in Gazette 29 May 2001 p.
 2708.]

 105. Penalties

 (1) A person who contravenes or commits a breach of any provision of these by-laws, whether by act or omission, for which a penalty is not expressly prescribed, is liable, on conviction, to a penalty not exceeding $200, and in the case of a continuing contravention or breach, to a further penalty not exceeding $50 for each day during which the offence continues after notice of the contravention or breach is given by or on behalf of the Corporation or the Commission 3 to that person.